 Thomas Diez is Professor of Political Science and International Relations at the University of Tübingen, Germany.

-Solveig Aamodt is a Senior Researcher at CICERO Center for International Climate Research, Oslo, Norway.
+Solveig Aamodt is a Reseacher at ARENA Centre for European Studies, University of Oslo, and a Senior Researcher at CICERO Center for International Climate Research, Oslo, Norway.

 Bettina Ahrens is a Research Manager at the University of Stuttgart, Germany.